grosskur/longship/README.md

 Cloud-native application management tool for AWS

 Available commands:
-    init           initialize region for running apps
-    topology       show network topology in region
-    apps           show list of apps
+    list           show list of apps
-    create         create a new app
     info           show details about an app
-    tail           view logs for an app
-    env            show environment variables for an app set            set environment variables for an app unset          unset environment variables for an app build          build an AMI from an app image deploy         deploy an AMI into an auto-scaling group releases       show list of releases for an app rollback       rollback to a prior AMI
+    upload         build and upload an Docker image build          build an AMI from Docker images deploy         deploy an AMI into an auto-scaling group push           runs upload, build, and deploy in sequence log            tail logs for an app
     cleanup        remove old unused auto-scaling groups
-    ps             list process types for an app scale          change the instance count for a process type resize         change the instance type for a process type policy         show IAM policy for an app destroy        destroy an app
-    nuke           destroy all apps and metadata in a region

 Globally recognized options:
     -v, --verbose  verbose output